OAI/OpenAPI-Specification/versions/2.0.md

 Field Name | Type | Description
 ---|:---:|---
 <a name="schemaDiscriminator"/>discriminator | `string` | Adds support for polymorphism.
 The discriminator is the schema property name that is used to differentiate between other schemas that inherit this schema.
 The property name used MUST be defined at this schema and it MUST be in the `required` property list.
 When used, the value MUST be the name of this schema or any schema that inherits it.
+<a name="schenaReadOnly"/>readOnly | `boolean` | Relevant only for Schema `"properties"` definitions.
+Declares the property as "read only".
+This means that it MAY be sent as part of a response but MUST NOT be sent as part of the request.
+Properties marked as `readOnly` being `true` SHOULD NOT be in the `required` list of the defined schema.
+Default value is `false`.
 <a name="schemaXml"/>xml | [XML Object](#xmlObject) | This MAY be used only on properties schemas.
 It has no effect on root schemas.
 Adds Additional metadata to describe the XML representation format of this property.
 <a name="schemaExternalDocs"/>externalDocs | [External Documentation Object](#externalDocumentationObject) | Additional external documentation for this schema.
 <a name="schemaExample"/>example | Object | A free-form property to include a an example of an instance for this schema.